nerdyrodent/YourChoice/README.md

 Just copy and paste the [Dyadic Framework](DyadicFramework-v2.7.53-Base.txt) into your LLM of choice, or use as a System Prompt / Memory in applications like OpenWebUI, text-generation-webui, etc.

-It is a LARGE document and so works best with LLMs which have a LARGE context window.
+It is a LARGE document and so works best with LLMs which have a LARGE (>65k) context window.
 Awesome options include Gemma4, Nemotron-cascade, etc. 8B models (and things with less than 64K context) may struggle a little (read: lots).
 14B would be the suggested minimum in 2025.
 Gemma 3 27B is also OK.
-Larger models (Grok, Qwen-3.6, Claude, DeepSeek, etc) tend to be better.
+Larger models (Grok, Gemini, Kimi, Qwen-3.6, Claude, DeepSeek, etc) tend to be better.

+I use OpenWebUI at home, 128k context + nemotron-cascade, Qwen and whatever else I can use with Ollama ;)

 Want even **MORE** fun?
 Have two+ framework enabled LLMs chat with each other, or use Multi-Agent systems (such as Grok 4.20).
 The framework has collective dynamics 🧔👱‍♀️